 As a brand, we are not just about making desirable items - we are focused on ensuring they are made fairly, sustainably and responsibly and the people making them are looked after fairly and responsibly too.
 We believe that for anyone making a product to sell today, this has to be a focus as important as the product itself.
 We all carry a duty to look after our planet.

-Patchworking is a slow craft as anyone who has ever tried it would know - so after five years of running the business we have discovered the best ways to work around customer demand and also the demands of our environment. many of our quilts go into pre-orders for several reasons. it reduces waste - we can steer productivity towards items that are most wanted rather than making huge numbers of everything and ending up with dead stock. quilts are large and puffy, storage for a small brand like ours comes at a high price and we simply would feel awful having our beautiful quilts sitting in cold warehouse shelves rather than in the comfort of your homes - so we try not to have too much stock at any one time. we also consolidate shipments coming to us - this means even though a line is ready to ship from our maker in india, we will wait until we have more product ready to ship at the same time. we continue to reduce the number of shipments coming in each year. this is of course much better for the planet, but does mean we need to ask for our customers to remain patient. their goods are being made and good things take time.
+Patchworking is a slow craft as anyone who has ever tried it would know - so after almost ten years of running the business we have discovered the best ways to work around customer demand and also the demands of our environment.
+Many of our quilts go into pre-orders for several reasons - working this way we can reduce waste - we can steer productivity towards items that are most wanted rather than making huge numbers of everything and ending up with dead stock.
+Quilts are large and puffy, and storage space for a small brand like ours comes at a high price and we simply would feel awful having our beautiful quilts sitting in cold warehouse shelves rather than in the comfort of your homes - so we try not to have too much stock at any one time.

-At Projektityyny, we work with a factory in India whom we have known personally for over ten years.
-We have had the priviledge to see them take their first steps into home textiles about the same time we started venturing into it too - Together we can make sure we are growing the right way.
+At Projektityyny, we work with a factory in India whom we have known personally for nearly two decades now.
+We have had the priviledge to see them take their first steps into home textiles about the same time we started venturing into it too

-Our factory reduces water consumption by re-using their rinse water and actively harvesting rain water.
-Our factory also has an ETP treatment plant, and effluent treatment plant for water discharge and all water used is treated neutral before release back into sewers. we also use environmentally friendly dyes only.
+Our factory has an ETP treatment plant (an effluent treatment plant for water discharge) All water used is treated neutral before release back into sewers.

 Our factory is a SEDEX socially and ethically approved factory.
 Sedex is one of the world's largest collaborative platforms (for Buyers, suppliers and auditors) for sharing responsible sourcing data on supply chains, used by more than 55000 members who all have full visibility to audit reports offering them full transparency.